bricaud/personal-blog/_posts/2020-04-09-Tracking-fake-news-hackathlon-summary.md

 The page of our project can be found [here](https://devpost.com/software/tracking-fake-news-in-social-networks-proposal).
 In there, the information is minimal as we were short in time to prepare a good communication about our results.
 We must also say that designing an automatic detection of fake news was highly ambitious for a 3 days Hackathon.

-What we obtained is more modest, but it gave interesting information on social networks, in particular Reddit and Twitter, and how the information about COVID-19 is treated and shared.
+What we obtained is more modest, but it gave interesting information on social networks, Reddit and Twitter, and how the information about COVID-19 is treated and shared.
-It also gave us boost of motivation seeing the enthusiasm of people around and the first results that brought more questions than answers.
+It also gave us a boost of motivation seeing the enthusiasm of people around and the first results that brought more questions than answers (in particular about fake news!).
 This was definitely useful for our research project!